Combat Engineering: Civilian Jobs After The Military

 In the Army, Combat Engineers are a part of the United States Army Corps of Engineers and fall under MOS 12B.
 The Army Corps of Engineers are the builders of the Army, there are about a dozen jobs, including Prime Power Production Specialist (MOS 12P), Bridge Crewmember (MOS 12C), Prime Power Production Specialist (MOS 12P), Prime Power Production Specialist (MOS 12P) and Carpentry and Masonry Specialist (MOS 12W) who often do their work in combat situations.

 In the Marine Corps, combat engineers fall under the 1371 MOS.
-Which is part of the larger group of combat engineering related occupations (1300 Series MOS).
-Other Marine engineering jobs include MOS like, Heavy Equipment Mechanic (MOS 1341), Engineering Equipment Operator (MOS 1345), and Metal Worker (MOS 1316).
+This is part of the larger group of combat engineering-related occupations (1300 Series MOS).
+Other Marine engineering jobs include MOSs such as Heavy Equipment Mechanic (MOS 1341), Engineering Equipment Operator (MOS 1345), and Metal Worker (MOS 1316).

 RELATED: